 Power league Rules

 Power League is Back!
-Our co-ed competitive league will return this summer and will have a few different rules this year now that capacity limits have increased.
-Our power league will resume a traditional 6 on 6 play.
+Our co-ed competitive league will return this summer and resume traditional 6 on 6 play with reverse coed rules.
 You can sign up as a team of 6 or a free agent and be placed on a team!

-The costs for signing up as a free agent are $80.
-The cost to sign up as a team of 6 or more is $480.
-Teams of six must be able to comply with the rules as listed below, in particular, teams must have at least 3 female players.
+The costs for signing up as a free agent are $60 ($10 per week).
+The cost to sign up as a team of six or more players is $360.
+Teams of six must be able to comply with the rules as listed below, in particular, teams must have at least 3 female players, with 3 on the court at any given time.

 Reverse Coed Rules